X-The-Mystic/xframe/README.md

 - **Memcached**: A memcached distributed denial-of-service (DDoS) attack is a type of cyber attack in which an attacker attempts to overload a targeted victim with internet traffic.
 The attacker spoofs requests to a vulnerable UDP memcached* server, which then floods a targeted victim with internet traffic, potentially overwhelming the victim’s resources.
 While the target’s internet infrastructure is overloaded, new requests cannot be processed and regular traffic is unable to access the internet resource, resulting in denial-of-service.
 - **Envenom**: EnVenom is a utility that utilizes the msfvenom utility created by Metasploit's rapid7.
 It is a DoS attack that uses msfvenom to generate a payload, then encrypts it across the TCP protocol with a tag that decrypts it once it reaches its intended target.
 Once decrypted, it can do numerous things, from wiping data to opening a reverse TCP shell.
 The sheer number of these payloads should yield an exhaustion of resources.
 It is still experimental, though.

-### Loki: Network Traffic Analysis and Manipulation

-Loki is a sophisticated tool within XFrame, focused on network traffic analysis and manipulation.
-It allows users to capture, analyze, and modify network traffic in real-time, facilitating the detection of malicious activity and the development of countermeasures.

 ### Additional Features